CoDyPhin/FEUP-PLOG/README.md

 - A board with 3 in a row or 8 pieces on board for a given player(victory) adds to the evaluation +100 points;
 - A board with 3 in a row or 8 pieces on board for the opponent of the given player(defeat) adds to the evaluation -100 points;
 - A board that the given player cannot place a piece on (the next turn is not his) and has at least 1 move for his opponent that grant him the victory adds to the evaluation -100 points;
-- Each piece on board for a given player adds to the evaluation +1 point;
+- Each piece on board of a given player adds to the evaluation +1 point;
-- Each piece on board the the opponent of the given player adds to the evaluation -2 points;
+- Each piece on board of the opponent of a given player adds to the evaluation -2 points;
 - Each 2 in a row for a given player adds to the evaluation +5 points;
 - Each 2 in a row for the opponent of the given player adds to the evaluation -20 points;
 The predicate that computes this evaluation is ``value(+GameState, +Player, -Value)``, using the auxiliary predicates ``piecesOnBoard``(similar to ``eightOnBoard``) and ``directionalPoints``.
 Since this evaluation includes (most of the time) the evaluation of one move ahead, it takes some time for the process to be complete (worst case ~25 seconds).